Перейти до вмісту

 • Dedicated Storage Networks: Isolate storage replication traffic onto a separate VLAN to prevent it from starving kubelet heartbeats.

-• Failure Domain Mapping: Configure your storage system (like Ceph’s CRUSH map) to mirror data across racks, ensuring a single rack failure never results in data unavailability.
+• Failure Domain Mapping: Configure your storage system (like Ceph’s CRUSH map) to mirror data across racks, reducing the chance that a single rack failure results in data unavailability.

 Default Kubernetes eviction settings are tuned for cloud environments.
 On bare metal, you may want faster or slower eviction depending on the failure mode.

-Since Kubernetes 1.22, pod eviction on node failure uses taint-based eviction rather than the removed --pod-eviction-timeout flag.
+Node-failure eviction relies on taint-based eviction and per-pod NoExecute tolerations.
 When a node becomes NotReady, the node lifecycle controller adds a node.kubernetes.io/not-ready taint.
 Pods are evicted when their toleration for this taint expires.

 Terminal window